Plumsail/forms-docs/source/designer/controls.rst

     :widths: 10 40

     *   - Source
-        - Specify the URL of an image here.
+        - Allows you to specify the URL of an image here.
     *   - Height
         - Allows you to set the Height of the image.
     *   - Width
         - Allows you to set the Width of the image.
     *   - Alt
-        - Specify an alternate text for an image here.
+        - Allows you to specify an alternate text for an image here.
     *   - CSS Class
         - Allows you to give CSS Class to the element, in order to apply JavaScript or CSS Style to it.
 Can give multiple classes separated by spaces to one element.
     *   - Style